Date of Graduation

 The nursing profession is constantly pressured to find innovative ways to improve patient care, eliminate waste, and maintain affordability through process improvement projects.
 A process improvement project, such as the warming protocol, is both essential and meaningful when adopted in the ambulatory surgery setting.

 Slagle, Joan Abigail, "Implementation of a Warming Protocol to Prevent Inadvertent Perioperative Hypothermia in the Ambulatory Surgical Setting" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 161.